 We say all of this because you’re getting a completely reconceptualized kratom tea experience with Top Tree.
 It’s an easier process, so it’s hard to mess-up.
 But there are some nuances in how to use Top Tree tea that we want to note.
 We can start by meeting the herbal tea blends.

-We’ve created five unique kratom tea blends, three in tea bags, two loose leaf.
+We’ve created eight unique kratom tea blends.
 They’re the first functional teas, each made to support a different activity in your day.
-Here’s an overview of their ingredients before moving onto best practices for brewing:

 Since we’ve been sipping the new blends the last few weeks, we’ve learned a few tips and tricks that might help you master your brew.
 The most relevant, especially for long-time consumers, is how to make stronger brew.

 How to Use Kratom

 Here’s the secret: the blends are designed to be used in conjunction with our original raw leaf tea bags!
 The idea is that you pair one of blends with as many raw leaf tea bags as you’d like to reach your desired strength.
 The benefit is in the simplicity.
 It’s the perfect way to customize your tea without sacrificing convenience.

 We have a few posts on different brew techniques, so we’ll end with a quick note about our philosophy for brewing.
 We’ve learned that, unlike some herbal teas, kratom tea must be brewed correctly if you want it to deliver the traditional kratom effects.
 Especially if you’re looking for a full spectrum tea.
 If you skip any of the main recommendations…

 - Brew at least 15 minutes to ensure extraction

 - Add citrus to the water to improve solubility